mwrynn/w-topia/README.md

 Return values are named `p1_do_the_thing` or `p2_do_the_thing`

 For the procs that DO NOT apply to two players, it is simply a standalone proc.
 Returned values are global variables so far.
 Will see if it is necessary to deviate from that convention in the future.

+Idea for an optimization: write a preprocessor script that uses a generic, reusable name for the parameters, such as p1_var1, p2_var1, p1_var2, automatically replacing them.
+Possible complication is going multiple levels in the call stack, they'd clobber each other. so would need to detect that somehow.
+Might be more trouble than worth